First-Time Homebuyer Guide

-Buying a home could be the largest purchase in your life, but that’s not stopping the 30 million Americans who say they want to buy their first home in the next five years.
-Additionally, 80 percent of first-time homebuyers took advantage of low-downpayment mortgages to pay for their home.
+Buying a home could be the largest purchase in your life, but that’s not stopping the millions of Americans who say they want to buy their first home in the next five years.

 Follow these first-time homebuyer tips to help you prepare and make better decisions.

 Figure out how much home you can afford based on your income and debt

 You’ll need to have your finances in order before you start shopping for homes.
 Take account of all your expenses and income.
 This will help you figure out how much you can spend on a home.

 You should be able to answer questions such as: